This article will explain you more about the functionality of the Rules on Import tab.

 Consider this functionality as an additional and much needed safety check, to ensure only correct files are imported.

 The Rules on import is another application of the dynamic rule engine.
-When opening up the tab, you’ll see the same familiar looking wizard.
+When opening up the tab, you’ll see the same familiar looking wizard, with one default condition already in place:

 New conditions can be created by clicking the “+” sign and they are set to active by default.
 The icon behind it denotes that the condition applies to a file.